canlab/canlab_single_trials/README.md

 - for IE and IE2 there's age, gender, race and handedness information Subject Level information
 - all data was checked for sensible experimental effects using mixed models.

+### Using private datasets ###

+If approved for access to a private dataset you can access it using functions provided by this library.
+You will need

+- the URL to the file (which anybody with access to private repo can offer you, by inspecting datasets/brain/download_dataset.m therein)
+- an md5 checksum (optional)
+- a decryption key
+- the *dataset_obj.mat data of behavioral data (optional, anybody with access to the private repo can get you this, they're in datasets/behavior/ therein)

+Download the dataset file to <downloadedFilePath>
+run,
+decrypt_dataset(<downloadedFilePath>, <decryptedFilePath>, 'key', decryptionKey);

+Check md5 if you like however you would normally do that.
+The file can now be imported into matlab using data = importdata(<decryptedFilePath>);

+The result is an fmri_data_st object identical to what load_image_set provides for public datasets.
+The metadata_table property will provide all the same trial level information provided by the *dataset_obj.mat file, but if you want subject or study level information the dataset_obj file may be useful.